binliu-base/T3P1-CarND-Path-Planning-Project/README.md

 to the destination velocity (s/time).
 This ensures that we can follow our ideal trajectory without violating jerk / speed constraints.

 6. Convert these points back to the world coordinates and feed them back to the simulator.

+### Future Work
+This is a simplified path planner solution.
+There is still a lot of things to improve it.

+1. Add in behaviour prediction using multiple-model estimators that will allow the system to react much better & faster to the fine-grain dynamic changes.

+2. Design and implement new cost functions for vehicle behavior and lane states.

+3. Polished these cost functions and make them cooperate efficiently.

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).